PROJECTS

 How we helped

-Castalia provided a framework to systematically evaluate the costs and benefits of engaging a private service provider compared to owning, designing and building the facility.
-To help WCC assess both cost and service quality in the new library, Castalia identified five characteristics of value for money in provision of facilities.
-We also illustrated the benefits of engaging private service providers by presenting three case studies and made suggestions to WCC for using the framework to select a procurement approach.
+Castalia provided a public-private partnership framework to systematically evaluate the costs and benefits of engaging a private service provider compared to owning, designing and building the facility.
+Castalia identified five characteristics of value for money in provision of facilities to help WCC assess cost and service quality in the new library.
+We also presented three case studies illustrating the benefits of engaging private service providers.
+Castalia made suggestions to WCC for using the framework to select a procurement approach.

 Impact

 In 2015 the WCC decided against public-private partnership and elected to build a new NZ$22.5 million library as part of the Johnsonville Community Centre.
-Construction of the 1800Waitohi library began in January 2018, and it is expected to open to the public in December 2019.
+Construction of the 1800Waitohi library began in January 2018.
+The library is expected to open to the public in December 2019.
 Castalia analysis indicated that a PPP would have resulted in the citizens enjoying a new library 6 to 7 years earlier.

 The client